Andrej123456789/Feedbacker/README.md

 For now this program can just create GitHub issues.

-To try our tool clone this repo and change token to your GitHub token.
+To try tool for GitHub issues, clone this repo and change username and token to your GitHub token.

 # Warning!
 Token for account for system will be deleted every 7 days!
 If program don't work try wait few hours and come back.
 If still don't work create issue on GitHub using browser or other tool